 POST UPDATE: I wrote this post during September 2015.
 Since writing this post and employing these strategies, my blog’s page views have increased by over 600%.
 Here are my best Pinterest Tips for getting a lot more traffic to your site.
 I have included affiliate links for your convenience.
 Also, I am recommending them because these products are game changers when it comes to your Pinterest game.
-Both Tailwind and PicMonkey have free trails or options.
+Both Tailwind and PicMonkey have free options.
 If nothing else, take advantage of those!

 Best Pinterest Tips to Get More Traffic to Your Blog

 Have a Pinnable Vertical Photo in EVERY post

 This is one of the most pertinent Pinterest tips, if not the most.
 Take a moment to scroll through your Pinterest Feed and observe the pins with more than 1,000 repins.
 The vast majority do not have square or horizontal images.
 Pinterest is formatted to showcase vertical images (unfortunately Facebook is the opposite).
 So work with it, not against it.
 If you don’t like the look of a vertical image in your post, go into html.
 Then, code <div style=”display:none;”> before your image code, and </div> after the code.
 When your viewers click your pin button, they can access this image to pin!

 Stage Your Photos to get Natural Light or Purchase/ Get Free Stock Photos